 Arterial ulcers are usually treated with arterial stent, or arterial bypass grafting done in a hospital setting.

-Venous ulcers do not require hospital stay.
-Treatment plans might include debridement of infected skin and wound, stimulation of the ulcer surface, customized dressings and multilayer compression adjusted for patient's arterial blood pressure.
-Eventually reverse blood flow, otherwise known as reflux, that caused venous ulcer has to be corrected.
+Venous ulcers do not require a hospital stay.
+Treatment plans might include debridement of the infected skin and wound, stimulation of the ulcer surface, customized dressings and multilayer compression adjusted for the patient's arterial blood pressure.
+Eventually, the reverse blood flow that caused venous ulcer has to be corrected.

-If you have questions schedule a consultation with Dr. Jozef Tryzno, MD, Diplomate of the American Board of Venous & Lymphatic Medicine, Registered Vascular Technician.
+If you have questions, schedule a consultation with Dr. Jozef Tryzno, MD, Diplomate of the American Board of Venous & Lymphatic Medicine and Registered Vascular Technician.